mholodniuk/png-metadata-extractor/README.md

 ```

 ### backend todos:
+- optimize chunk sizes - if raw bytes are too large or there is too many of them
 - create spring profiles for docker-compose (prod)
 - don't send all `IDAT` chunks. too much useless info -> send only few (and inform if skipped)
 - interpret raw bytes - chunks